 We use the best available science to ensure the survival of Montana's birds and other wildlife.

 IBAs are part of a conservation strategy that focuses attention on key habitats and bird species.
 The concept is simple: to identify and compile an inventory of areas that sustain healthy populations of birds (usually species of conservation concern), and then focus conservation efforts on these sites so that their qualities can be maintained.
 Habitat conservation is then achievable through acquisitions or easements, establishing voluntary best practices or management agreements, or through other protective measures.
 IBA designations are not legally binding.

 By focusing attention on areas that are especially critical to birds during some or all stages of their annual cycle, the IBA Program is a valuable tool for setting conservation priorities.

-As of summer 2016, the Montana IBA Committee has approved 42 Important Bird Areas in our state.
-Two braided sections of the Yellowstone River are the most recent additions and the committee is currently considering expanding the Ninepipe IBA.
+At present, the Montana IBA Committee has approved 42 Important Bird Areas in the state.
+Two braided sections of the Yellowstone River are the most recent additions and the committee is considering expanding the Ninepipe IBA.

 In Montana, we now have 11 IBAs identified as globally significant priority designation from National Audubon.
 These include the following (including A1 trigger species):